WinterAtne/Tenis/README.md

 Can be played on [itch.io](https://winteratne.itch.io/tenis)

 ### Usage
 Install [emscripten](https://emscripten.org/), and build [raylib](https://www.raylib.com/) for web.
-Clone the repo, and take libraylib.a from build/raylib under the raylib build, and place it into a lib directory.
+Clone the repo, and take libraylib.a from build/raylib, and place it into a lib directory in the Tenis repository.
 Run make, and your browser will open and you'll be playing ¡Tenis!